nkh/ftl/config/ftl/man/ftl.md

         «zv»               Preview show/hide

         «+» «z+»           Change preview size, see rc file predefined sizes

-        «zV»               Preview current entry once (if preview pane is close)

         Some entry have multiple preview types, these bindings let you to see the other type of preview.